top of page

 Do prebiotics and probiotics matter?

-Prebiotics and probiotics are both beneficial for maintaining a healthy gut microbiome, but they work in slightly different ways.
+Prebiotics and probiotics are beneficial for maintaining a healthy gut microbiome, but they work in slightly different ways.

-What are prebiotics?
+What is prebiotics?

 Prebiotics help promote the growth and activity of beneficial bacteria in the gut and can improve digestion, strengthen the immune system and reduce inflammation.